Accuracy of spectral element method for wave, parabolic and Schr\"{o}dinger equations: Accuracy of the semi-discrete schemes

 \subsection{Neumann boundary conditions and $\ell^\infty$-norm estimate}

-For Neumann type boundary conditions, due to Lemma \ref{bilinear-u-up} and Lemma \ref{bilinear-quadrature-error}, in general we can only prove $(k+\frac32)$-th order accuracy for the hyperbolic equation, parabolic equation, and linear Schr\"{o}dinger equation.
-As explained in Remark \ref{rmk-loss}, the half order loss happens for Neumann boundary condition only when the second order operator coefficient $\mathbf a$ is not diagonal, e.g., when the PDE contains second order mixed derivatives.
-If $\mathbf a$ is diagonal, then all results of $(k+2)$-th order in $\ell^2$ norm in this Section can be easily extended to the Neumann boundary conditions.
+For homogeneous Neumann type boundary conditions, due to Lemma \ref{bilinear-u-up}, in general we can only prove $(k+\frac32)$-th order accuracy for the hyperbolic equation, parabolic equation, and linear Schr\"{o}dinger equation.
+As explained in Remark \ref{rmk-loss}, the half order loss happens for homogeneous Neumann boundary condition only when the second order operator coefficient $\mathbf a$ is not diagonal, e.g., when the PDE contains second order mixed derivatives.
+If $\mathbf a$ is diagonal, then all results of $(k+2)$-th order in $\ell^2$ norm in this Section can be easily extended to the homogeneous Neumann boundary conditions.
+See Section 2.8 in \cite{Li2021} for a detailed discussion of nonhomogeneous Neumann boundary conditions.

 For Lagrangian $Q^k$ finite element method without any quadrature solving the elliptic equation with Dirichlet boundary conditions, the best superconvergence order in max norm of function values at Gauss-Lobatto that one can prove is $\mathcal O(|\log h| h^{k+2})$ in two dimensions, see \cite{li2020superconvergence} and references therein.
 Thus we do not expect better results can be proven in the $Q^k$ spectral element method in $\ell^\infty$ norm over all nodes of degree of freedoms.